EDUCBA Logo

 Maven Install Dependencies 17

-We use the test scope for indicating the specified dependency is not required while runtime.
+We use the test scope to indicate the specified dependency is not required during runtime.

 Code: